berkeley-cdss/course-site-myst/README.md

 1. Create a github organization for the course if one does not already exist.
 It should be named `berkeley-statNNN` where `NNN` is the course number.

+1. If it was necessary to create a new github organization, create a course overview repository and website as well.

+   a.
+Instantiate the template at https://github.com/berkeley-scf/course-overview into the new organization.

+   a.
+Complete the course overview section and make other course-specific adjustments.

+   a.
+Create a .stat subdomain CNAME for statNNN.stat.berkeley.edu for the course in DNS if one does not already exist.
+See GitHub's [instructions](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain).

+   a.
+Add the CNAME to https://github.com/berkeley-statNNN/course-overview/settings/pages > Custom domain.
+This will add a `CNAME` file to the repository.

+   a.
+Request a top-level CNAME for statNNN.berkeley.edu pointing at statNNN.stat.berkeley.edu.

 1. Fork this `stat999-myst` repository template:

    a.
 Visit https://github.com/berkeley-scf/stat999-myst.